 This will open a comment box and allow you to tell us about your research, helpful links or details of projects.
 You can expand the box by pulling down on the right hand corner.

-These comments will be periodically reviewed and the information taken into account for revisions of the material presented on the site.
+These comments will be periodically reviewed and the information taken into account for future revisions of the material presented on the site.
 Some framework steering groups have decided to make comments visible, others have not.

 Please add any information you feel would further our knowledge of a particular period or geographical area.
 When choosing where to place your comment please try to place it on relevant paragraphs within the Framework.
 Alternatively, some frameworks have a comment facility at the bottom of each page.

 What type of information is useful?
-This is up to you, but some suggestions for information to add:-
+This is up to you, but some suggestions for information to add:

 Try to give as much information as possible to assist the Framework working group – if necessary they may contact you after review (please note, this may take some time depending on the framework).